-A copy of the Company's Annual Report on Form 10-K, including any financial statements and schedules and exhibits thereto, may be obtained without charge by written request to Michael J. Hall, Vice President Finance, Matrix Service Company, 10701 East Ute Street, Tulsa, Oklahoma 74116.
+A copy of the Company's Annual Report on Form 10-K, including any financial statements and schedules and exhibits thereto, and the Company's Proxy Statement for the Annual Meeting of Stockholders held October 21, 2003, may be obtained without charge by written request to Michael J. Hall, Vice President Finance, Matrix Service Company, 10701 East Ute Street, Tulsa, Oklahoma 74116.